mihayounas/javascript-project2-game/README.md

 # Site Structure

 Brain Wizzz Memory game website one [landing-page](index.html) and a pop up modal with game description and 3 difficulty levels to chose from.
+* Intuitve instructions modal -easy to use and understand.
+* Call to action: Encourage the user to take action.

+# Game Board

+* Cards: clickable, and turn on click.
+* Logic: if the cards match ,they will remain revealed.
+* Moves counter: after each move (when two cards turned) the counter updates.
+* Congratulations modal -when all the pair have been found this modal will pop up.
+* Call to action: encourage the user to take action.
+Chose a different level.
+* Refresh and ifor button will restart the game and the info modal will reappear .

 ## Design
 * ### Font